Chanansith/SWC_APP/README.Docker.md

 ```
 If no error, the application should be ready at [http://localhost:8080](http://localhost:8080).

-Tip: You can access phpMyAdmin to manage database at [http://localhost:8088](http://localhost:8088).
+Tip: You can manage database via phpMyAdmin at [http://localhost:8088](http://localhost:8088).

 ### Install PHP extensions
-If your application requires additional PHP extensions, please adding them to the Dockerfile.
+If your application requires additional PHP extensions, follow the instructions and example in the Dockerfile to add them.
-Follow the instructions and example in the Dockerfile to add them.
 Find supported extensions at:
 [docker-php-extension-installer](https://github.com/mlocati/docker-php-extension-installer)

 ### Apache Web Server

 To use Apache web server instead of default NGINX reserver proxy.
-Update compose.yaml:
+Update compose.yaml at line 14:
 ```yml
   server:
     build: